Sustainability & Circular Economy

 Green Energy

-We do not work with higher temperatures than 80 degrees Celcius.
+We do not work with higher temperatures than 80 degrees Celsius.
 Dyes are extracted for an hour and not kept on heat.
-Our dye Vat and dye baths are insulated with very thick insulation, keeping heat for up to 3 days.
+Our dye Vat and dye baths are insulated with very thick insulation, keeping heat for 24h.

 If you made it this far, thank you so much for reading!